 Lilac flowers have astringent, aromatic, and perhaps a little bitter qualities.
 Astringents tighten, draw, and dry tissues such as skin.
 So a wonderful application would be a cold or warm infusion to use as a toner on the face.
 Or using the same method but apply to rashes, cuts, and other skin ailments.

 An aromatic action causes irritation to the place that it is touching (think GI tract) and irritation brings blood flow and blood flow equals healing!
 Eating the flowers raw may help with gastric issues such as flatulence or constipation.
 Making an herbal infused oil may be a great way to capture the aromatics for healing purposes and to make your own fragrance oil.

 Lilac Honey Recipe

-Fill jar with freshly picked flowers with a little room at the top.
+Fill the jar with freshly picked flowers with a little room at the top.
 Pour over honey to the top and cap.
-Allow to infuse for at least 6 weeks.
-No need to strain afterwards – eat the flowers along with the honey!
+Allow the honey to infuse for at least 6 weeks.
+No need to strain it afterward – eat the flowers along with the honey!
 Great for adding to recipes, spreading on bread, or adding to teas.

 Lilac Syrup Recipe

 Lilac Syrup turned out to be an excellent and delicious sweet treat.
 Pour over pancakes, add as a liquor base, or a nonalcoholic lemonade base.
 I froze the extra syrup in mason jars to keep year-round.